mohammed-Khairy/iVolve-Tasks/Continues Integration - Continues Delivery/Lab22/README.md

 - Add Docker Hub credentials (Username with password)
 - Add Kubeconfig configuration with ID: kubeconfig-credentials.

-## Step 3: Create Jenkins Pipeline Job
+## Step 3: Create Jenkins Pipeline Job and Validate Pipeline

-In Jenkins Dashboard, click New Item.
+- In Jenkins Dashboard, click New Item.

-Enter Lab22-Jenkins-Pipeline as the item name, select Pipeline, and click OK.

-Under the Pipeline configuration section:

-Definition: Pipeline script from SCM

-SCM: Git

-## Step 4: Run and Validate Pipeline
-Click Build Now to trigger the build.
+- Click Build Now to trigger the build.
 Monitor the Stage View to verify all  steps execute successfully.

 <img src="Screenshots/1.png" alt="1" width="800">